 In general, the nicer neighbourhoods of Mexico City are just very cool.
 I’d definitely recommend staying in Condesa or Roma Norte if you’re into hipster cafes.
-We honestly walked into so many places with our jaws dropped because the design and aesthetics were just so cool.
+I walked into so many places with my jaws dropped because the design and aesthetics were just so cool.
 If you enjoy having a cup of coffee every morning, you’ll like Mexico City!

 My favorite coffee bars were Enhorabuena and Blend Station.
 Enhorabuena was more of a classic minimalistic coffee bar where as Blend Station was more whimsical with a tree inside and amazing cartoon artwork.
 Both places had delicious tasting coffee.